MY CAR

 Read more:

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
-Consider the Product Disclosure Statement before making a decision about this insurance.
+Read the Product Disclosure Statement before buying this insurance.
+The Target Market Determination is also available.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.

 * Combine any 3 or more eligible policies with Suncorp Insurance and we’ll give you a 15% Multi Policy Discount.
 Eligible policies are Suncorp Home, Contents, Landlord, Car, Motorcycle, Caravan (including trailer), Motorhome and Boat.
 Suncorp CTP counts as an eligible policy, but can’t be discounted due to Queensland legislation.
 Comprehensive Car Insurance counts as an eligible policy, but the discount does not apply to the Suncorp Roadside Assist optional cover.
+Taxes and charges are not discounted.
+View full terms and conditions.